Trying to catch a disabled youth from falling when startled by a police car siren

 Surveillance and social media posts clearly had a huge impact on this case.

-Accuracy in reporting of injuries and how they affect you is therefore very important in a personal injury claim.
+Accuracy in reporting of injuries and how they affect you is therefore very important in workers compensation claims.

 It is also very important for anyone claiming compensation for personal injury they have sustained, to be aware that surveillance will provide evidence of any inconsistency in reporting of problems they experience with the activities of daily living, employment, social and recreational interests etc.